ibnhabib/beige-lime/src/pages/pricing.md

       - question: How long it take to reach the cargo to Pakistan?
         answer: |
           We send cargo via sea and it take approximate a month to reach.
-      - question: Sed scelerisque in ipsum eu sollicitudin?
+      - question: Do you have Pick up services?
         answer: >-
           Nullam quis ultrices ipsum.
 Integer eleifend laoreet quam, ac dignissim nisi mollis eget.
 Ut vitae nisi sit amet nisi suscipit